-In remembering the initial challenges of learning and applying QDM, Kim shared a famous quote by Nelson Mandela: "It always seems impossible until it's done."
+In remembering the initial challenges of learning and applying Quality Driven Management (QDM), Kim shared a famous quote by Nelson Mandela: "It always seems impossible until it's done."

 An early adopter of QDM as a tool to analyze problems, Kim uses QDM as a "universal translator" to navigate various business units and operating companies.

 When working for a large corporation like FedEx, a common hurdle new team members struggle to overcome is figuring out how to communicate with peers to get things done.
 Good internal communication helps team members feel trusted and connected to each other, which in turn increases productivity.

 QDM offers a common language, method, and philosophy for FedEx team members to approach and solve problems.

 For Kim Winston, this means of communication that transcends operating companies was the key to navigating such a large corporate culture.
 Whether she's speaking with peers or the executive team, it's easy to explain how she arrived at a certain conclusion using the ABLE process, because everyone knows the steps.